 Let’s just take a minute here and talk about bread.
 It’s a staple in households all over the world in some form or another.
-Maybe it’s pita for your family, or french baguette, or naan, rye, flour tortillas, dosa, lavash, sweet bread, flatbread, bing, biscuit, challah, ciabatta; and of course familiar to the states, white bread.
-Each and everyone of us has some relation to bread or “breaking bread”, which is a universal and communal part of our cultures during meal times.
-I embrace this aspect whole heartedly and today, I’m inviting you into my kitchen to break bread in a new way.
-I want to take this classic staple food that we all can relate to, and share a recipe that’s not only embracing this cultural aspect, but nourishing our bodies 100%.
+Maybe it’s pita for your family, or french baguette, or naan, rye, flour tortillas, dosa, lavash, sweet bread, flatbread, bing, biscuit, challah, ciabatta, and of course familiar to the states, white bread.
+Each and every one of us has some relation to bread or “breaking bread” which is a universal and communal part of our cultures during meal times.
+I embrace this aspect whole heartedly, and today I’m inviting you into my kitchen to break bread in a new way.
+I want to take this classic staple food that we all can relate to and share a recipe that’s not only embracing this cultural aspect but also nourishing our bodies 100%.

-When I first went gluten free about 5 years ago, not just one of the best changes to my diet I’ve done for myself, but it also opened my eyes into a whole new world of fun creations in the kitchen and recipe development.
+When I first went gluten free about 5 years ago, the move wasn’t just one of the best changes to my diet I’ve made, but it also opened my eyes into a whole new world of fun creations in the kitchen and recipe development.
 I noticed the one food item that I was constantly missing was bread.
-During family gatherings, holidays, parties, and social events, gluten containing fluffy bread was always present (and still is), it used to be very difficult to pass up.
-Nonetheless I do and I’ve successfully and happily managed a life without consuming gluten in these situations, and this bread is sure to make it a easier.
+During family gatherings, holidays, parties, and social events, gluten containing fluffy bread was always present (and still is), and it used to be very difficult to pass up.
+Nonetheless, I do manage to avoid it (and the ensuing tummy troubles), and I’ve successfully and happily managed a life without consuming gluten in these situations.
+BUT this bread recipe is sure to make things a lot easier.

 - 1 cup raw sunflower seeds, ground

 - 3 tablespoon organic coconut oil, melted